datacite/sashimi/README.md

 POST /reports
 ```

-##

 ### Metadata Validation

 The validation of the metadata in the reports its a two-step process.
 The controller takes care of checking presence of fields.
-While the Schema validation is performed before saving in ActiveRecord.
+Then the Schema validation is performed before saving the report.
 We use json-schema validation for this.

 ## Queries

 Very basic querying is supported and just for fields in the header of the reports.
 For more complex quering we suggest to use the DataCite Event Data Service.
-In its live instace The Hub API pushes every new created report to a AWS SQS queue for  processign by the Event Data Agent.

 ## Pagination

 Pagination follows the JSOANPI specification.

 Follow along via [Github Issues](https://github.com/datacite/sashimi/issues).